ram-bhaskara/rocket-landing-problem/README.md

 \end{equation}$$

-The penalty on terminal states, deviation from nominal trajectory and control is a convex optimization problem solved using quadratic programming.
+The penalty on terminal states, deviation from nominal trajectory, and control is a convex optimization problem solved using quadratic programming.
 Solver used: OSQP.
-See the notebook for controller block diagram.
+See the notebook for the controller block diagram.

 ## Conclusion and Future work
-Coupled TVC and thrust control presents a challenge in accurate attitude and angular velocity control.
-This is a difficult control problem and minimizing oscillations in these states require very careful tuning and important a pre-planned trajectory for tracking through MPC could be helpful.
+Coupled TVC and thrust control present a challenge in accurate attitude and angular velocity control.
+This is a difficult control problem, and minimizing oscillations in these states requires meticulous tuning.
+Importantly, a pre-planned trajectory for tracking through MPC could be helpful.
 This is a work in progress.
 ## Results

 ### Landing trajectory